 Once you link your Like2Buy into your bio section followers can then window-shop your products, services, and content.
 With a Like2Buy gallery, your fans can read your stories, shop your Instagram feed, or take any other action you wish to ask them to take.

 Since the tool incorporates the same photos on the Like2Buy page as on your Instagram account, followers don’t feel they’re leaving Instagram.

 However, Like2Buy is not the ideal option if you’re looking to start right away.
 And it’s expensive, it costs between $1,000 to $2,000 a month to use it.

-Selling tools have revolutionized Instagram’s potential, increasing its value as a marketing platform even further.
+Selling tools have revolutionized Instagram’s potential, increasing their value as a marketing platform even further.
 Regardless of which tool you choose to try, and there are many more of them, it’s a good idea to publish a post letting your users know that your Instagram is now shoppable.